trikoder/trim/documentation/core-concepts-and-api.md

 ## Configuration
 Trim based application is configured by setting boot (or config) data in your main entry point.
-Anything can be inserted in boot data storage, only "baseUrl" and "baseApiUrl" are mandatory.
+Anything can be inserted in boot data storage, only `baseUrl` and `baseApiUrl` are mandatory.

 ```js
 app.setBootData({